kelostrada/swarm_dynamic_supervisor/README.md

 process crashes (like with regular `DynamicSupervisor`).
 After restart it's not determined that the process will restarted on the same node.

+You can check it in action in [example project](https://github.com/kelostrada/swarm_dynamicsupervisor_test).

 ```elixir
 defmodule MyApp.Supervisor do
   @moduledoc """